Change Point Detection on A Separable Model for Dynamic Networks: STERGM Change Point Model

-For a sequence of networks, network evolution concerns (1) incidence: how often new ties are formed, and (2) duration: how long old ties last since they were formed. \cite{donnat2018tracking}, \cite{goyal2020dynamic}, and \cite{jiang2020autoregressive} pointed out that modeling snapshots of networks may give limited information about the transitions.
-To address this issue, \cite{STERGM} designed two intermediate networks, formation and dissolution networks, to reflect the incidence and duration.
+For network time series, network evolution concerns (1) incidence: how often new ties are formed, and (2) duration: how long old ties last since they were formed.
+Pointed out by \cite{donnat2018tracking}, \cite{goyal2020dynamic}, and \cite{jiang2020autoregressive}, modeling snapshots of networks often gives limited information about the transitions between consecutive networks.
+To address this concern, \cite{STERGM} designed two intermediate networks, formation network and dissolution network, to reflect the incidence and duration.
 In particular, the incidence can be measured by dyad formation, and the duration can be traced by dyad dissolution.
+Many applications on real-world data support the separable mechanism for dynamic networks \citep{broekel2018disentangling,19-AOAS1309,ando2025statistical}.